smartcontractkit/chainlink/examples/walkthrough/README.md

 ```

 ## Set up your LINK and Oracle contracts
-In the same windoe where you set ORACLE_NODE, move to the solidity directory: `cd solidity/`
+In the same window where you set ORACLE_NODE, move to the solidity directory: `cd solidity/`

 ```
 ./bin/fund_address # fund local wallet